tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

 2) Follow the instructions provided in each R script (set seeds are included for exact reproducibility).
 3) See sessionInfo() and renv.lock for detailed dependency management.

-## Reproducibility notes (global)
-Analyses were developed in R (4.x) and/or Python where noted.
-Randomness is controlled with explicit `set.seed(...)` calls in each branch to ensure bit‑for‑bit repeatability.

 ## How to cite
 If you use or refer to this code in your research, please cite the dissertation and this branch explicitly.
 Suggested wording: